Developer Guide

 Use cases

-(For all use cases below, the System is the AcademyDirectory
+(For all use cases below, the System is the AcademyDirectory and the Actor is the User, unless specified otherwise)

 Use case: Seeking help